TV Buying Guide

 Compared to LED-LCD TVs, OLED offers superior off-axis viewing.
 Picture contrast and colors remain vivid even for viewers sitting or standing off to the sides.

-OLED (Organic Light Emitting Diode) is often described as the perfect display technology, combining the best qualities of plasma and LCD.
+OLED (Organic Light Emitting Diode) is often described as a near-perfect display technology, combining the best qualities of LCD and plasma (plasma TVs are no longer being made).
 Like plasma and unlike LCD, OLED is self-illuminating and needs no backlight.
-Picture contrast, black levels, color saturation, and off-axis viewing match or exceed the capabilities of even the best plasma TVs.
+Picture contrast, black levels, and off-axis viewing match or exceed the capabilities of even the best LCD and plasma TVs.

 When you see OLED in person you can't help but be wowed by both the ultra-thin panel — we're talking less than 1/4" — and the simply gorgeous picture quality.